FHA Loan Limits Increases Due To Rising Home Prices

 - three years after a short sale reflected on the HUD’s settlement statement

-- Buyers can also qualify for a FHA loan with outstanding collection accounts
+Buyers can also qualify for an FHA loan with outstanding collection accounts:

-- Do not to pay them off as well as charge off accounts
+- Do not to pay them off as well as charged-off accounts

 - However, most lenders want to see timely payments for the past 12 months